PCB successfully added to your shopping cart

 • Medical devices.
 Electronics products are now denser and consume less power than previous generations, making it possible to test new and exciting medical technology.
 Most medical devices use a high-density PCB, which is used to create the smallest and densest design possible.
 This helps to alleviate some of the unique constraints involved with developing devices for the medical field due to the necessity of small size and light weight.
 PCBs have found their way into everything from small devices, such as pacemakers, to much larger devices like X-ray equipment or CAT scan machines.

 • Lighting.
-As LED-based lighting solutions catch on in popularity because of their low power consumption and high levels of efficiency, so too do aluminum-backed PCBs which are used to make them.
+As LED-based lighting solutions catch on in popularity because of their low power consumption and high levels of efficiency, so too does aluminum-backed PCB which is used to make them.
 These PCBs serve as heat sinks and allow for higher levels of heat transfer than a standard PCB.
 These same aluminum-backed PCBs form the basis for both high-lumen LED applications and basic lighting solutions.

-There are several overall types of PCB boards each with their own particular manufacturing specifications, material types and usages: Single-layer PCBs, Double-layer PCBs, Multi-layer PCBs, Rigid PCBs, Flexible PCBs, Rigid-Flex PCBs, High-frequency PCBs, Aluminum-backed PCBs.
+There are several different types of circuit boards, each with its own particular manufacturing specifications, material types, and usages:

 A single-layer or single-sided PCB is one that is made out of a single layer of base material or substrate.
 One side of the base material is coated with a thin layer of metal.
 Copper is the most common coating due to how well it functions as an electrical conductor.
 Once the copper base plating is applied, a protective solder mask is usually applied, followed by the last silk-screen to mark out all of the elements on the board.